townmath/cisp400-reader/docs/_sources/analysis/index.rst.txt

 or the relative efficiency of two or more approaches to solving a problem.

-This chapter introduces the motivation, basic notation, and fundamental techniques of algorithm analysis.
-We focus on a methodology known as
-:term:`asymptotic algorithm analysis`, or simply :term:`asymptotic analysis`.
-Asymptotic analysis attempts to estimate the resource consumption of an algorithm.
-It allows us to compare the relative costs of two or more algorithms for solving the same problem.
+Asymptotic analysis allows us to compare the relative costs of two or more algorithms for solving the same problem.
 Asymptotic analysis also gives algorithm designers a tool for estimating whether a proposed solution is likely to meet the resource